Mishcon de Reya

-Mishcon de Reya LLP is a British international law firm with offices in London, Cambridge, Oxford, Singapore, as well as an association with Karas So LLP in Hong Kong.
+Mishcon de Reya LLP is a British international law firm with offices in London, Cambridge, Oxford, Singapore, Dubai as well as an association with Karas So LLP in Hong Kong.
 Founded in 1988 through a merger of Victor Mishcon's practice and Bartletts de Reya, it employs more than 1,450 people with over 650 lawyers.
 It was regarded by some as forming part of the "Silver Circle" of leading UK law firms.

-Mishcon de Reya's revenue for 2022–2023 was £255 million with a profit of £93 million.
+Mishcon de Reya's revenue for 2024–2025 was £330 million with a profit of £110 million.

 In January 2022, the company paid a record $315,000 fine in the UK for violating anti-money-laundering rules.

 History

 Victor Mishcon started his legal practice at 463–465 Brixton Road in 1937.
 He moved to Holborn after World War II.

 Mishcon de Reya was formed in 1988 by the merger of the one-man office Victor Mishcon & Co and Bartletts de Reya.
 Anthony Julius replaced Victor Mishcon as senior partner in April 1992.

 The firm became a limited liability partnership on 9 October 2015.
 In May 2020 the firm opened a new branch office in Singapore.
 In 2021, the firm announced MDR Solutions I, a venture with Harbour to fund litigation and arbitration cases.
 In 2023 Mishcon de Reya LLP merged with Taylor Vinters.

 In 2008, the firm launched the specialist 'Pink Law' Legal Advice Centre in conjunction with Queen Mary, University of London, offering free legal advice on issues affecting the LGBT community.
 In 2016, this expanded to include SPITE, for victims of 'revenge porn', and again in 2020 with the establishment of the Black Justice Project clinic, concerned with employment discrimination against the Black community, the Windrush Compensation Scheme and lawsuits against the police.